Model independent test of the FLRW metric and the curvature in light of DESI DR2: Discussion and conclusion

-The DES~Y5 SNIa data do not show such tension with the DESI~DR2 BAO data.
-The selection of reconstructions is barely affected by the change in the selection criterion from $\Delta \chi^2_\mathrm{SNIa} < 0$ to $\Delta \chi^2_{\mathrm{SNIa} + d_{\mathrm{M}}}<0$, indicating good agreement between the two data sets.
-In both cases, the reconstructed $\Ok $ diagnostic does not rule out the FLRW metric, and most of them are consistent with flatness within 3$\sigma$.
+The DES~Dovekie SNIa data do not show such tension with the DESI~DR2 BAO data.
+The selection of reconstructions is barely affected by the change in the selection criterion from $\Delta \chi^2_\mathrm{SNIa} < 0$ to $\Delta \chi^2_{\mathrm{SNIa} + \dcom}<0$, indicating good agreement between the two data sets.
+In both cases, the reconstructed $\Ok $ diagnostic does not rule out the FLRW metric, and is consistent with flatness within 3$\sigma$.

-Finally, the use of $\Delta \chi^2_{\mathrm{tot}}<0$ as the selection criterion supports the fact that the use of the $\Ok$ diagnostic as a test for $\Oko$ is reliable, since we recover an $\Ok$ diagnostic highly consistent with $\Oko=0$ (within 1.5$\sigma$) for all combination of data, and this after biasing the collection of selected reconstructions toward flatness.

 Our results are consistent with the Planck 2018 \cite{Planck18} results, and with previous model-independent tests of the FLRW metric involving SNIa and BAO data, which are in agreement with FLRW and flatness.
-Slight preference for various sign of $\Oko$ appears depending on the data combination and the method, but these preference are never statistically significant.
-In \cite{Montanari_2017}, negative curvature is slightly favoured, while in \cite{Collet_2019} (Strong lensing sources and the Pantheon compilation), the same is true for positive curvature ($\Oko = 0.12^{+0.27}_{-0.25}$).
+The $\Ok$ diagnostic conducted in \cite{Dias_2025} with Pantheon+ data and cosmic chronometers found no evidence for a non-FLRW, non-flat universe.
+Slight preference for various sign of $\Omk[0]$ appears depending on the data combination and the method, but these preference are never statistically significant.
+In \cite{Montanari_2017}, a negative $\Omk[0]$ is slightly favoured, while in \cite{Collet_2019} (Strong lensing sources and the Pantheon compilation), positive $\Omk[0]$ is favoured ($\Omk[0] = 0.12^{+0.27}_{-0.25}$).
 Similarly, null-test of the FLRW metric with Pantheon+ SNIa and DESI DR2 BAO found no deviation from FLRW, and no strong evidence for curvature within the FLRW metric \cite{Dinda_2025}.
 As for tests of spatial curvature only, they usually find no significant deviation from flatness.
-Pantheon+ SNIa combined to Cosmic Chronometers (CCH) in \cite{Liu_2020} give $\Oko = -0.02 \pm 0.14$, in \cite{Favale_2025} DES~Y5 \& DESI~DR2 combined with CCH resulted in $\Oko = -0.143 \pm 0.085 $ ($1.7\sigma$ deviation from flatness) and $\Oko = -0.107^{+0.079}_{-0.085}$ when replacing the DES~Y5 data by Pantheon+, and combined to Fast Radio Bursts in \cite{Fortunato_2025} the DESI DR2 data indicate $\Oko = -0.09^{+0.24}_{-0.31}$.
+Pantheon+ SNIa combined to Cosmic Chronometers (CCH) in \cite{Liu_2020} give $\Omk[0] = -0.02 \pm 0.14$, and in \cite{Favale_2025} DES~Dovekie \& DESI~DR2 combined with CCH resulted in $\Omk[0] = -0.143 \pm 0.085 $ ($1.7\sigma$ deviation from flatness) and $\Omk[0] = -0.107^{+0.079}_{-0.085}$ when replacing the DES~Dovekie data by Pantheon+, and combined to Fast Radio Bursts in \cite{Fortunato_2025} the DESI DR2 data indicate $\Omk[0] = -0.09^{+0.24}_{-0.31}$.
+The model independent measurement of $\Omk[0]$ in \cite{Du_2025} combines DESI DR2 with DES~Y5 SNIa, strong gravitational lensing, cosmic chronometers and gamma ray bursts, and finds $\Omk[0]=0.001\pm0.038$.
+Our estimations of $c/H_0r_\mathrm{d}$ are also consistent with $\frac{c}{H_0r_\mathrm{d}}=29.90\pm0.33$ from \cite{Jiang_2024}, a non-parametric inference of the constant using DESI~DR2 and Pantheon+ data.